Bugchasing

-Bugchasing (alternatively bug chasing) is the rare practice of intentionally seeking human immunodeficiency virus (HIV) infection through sexual activity.
+Bugchasing (alternatively bug chasing) is the practice of intentionally seeking human immunodeficiency virus (HIV) infection through sexual activity.

 Bugchasers, those who eroticize HIV, are a subculture of barebackers, men who have unprotected sex with other men.
-It is statistically rare for men to self-identify as bugchasers, and many of those who do never participate in sexual acts that can lead to HIV infection.
 There are some explanations for the behavior and fantasies of bugchasing, ranging from sexual excitement at the idea of HIV-positive status, to finding a shared sense of community with other HIV-positive people, to suicidality.

 The concept earned widespread attention after the 2003 publication of the article "Bug Chasers: The men who long to be HIV+" in Rolling Stone.
-However, this article was widely disputed for its statistical methods which over-stated the prevalence of Bugchasing, and for fabricating statements from medical professionals.
+This article was widely disputed for its statistical methods which over-stated the prevalence of bugchasing, and for fabricating statements from medical professionals.
 The practice may have existed since the AIDS crisis began in the late 1970s and early 1980s.
 The practice has since been mentioned in or the focus of pieces of media and popular culture.
 As of 2021, bugchasing behavior still persists as a niche behavior, in spite of the widespread availability of effective PrEP and HAART treatments that protect against HIV transmission.

 Origins

 The early development of bugchasing subculture is obscure; the practice may have existed from the start of the AIDS crisis.
 As a subculture, bugchasing became notably more visible and cohesive with the adoption of computer networks in the 1990s.
 Newsweek reported on it in 1997 and Rolling Stone in 2003.
 The Rolling Stone article, "Bug Chasers: The men who long to be HIV+", written by Gregory Freeman, was the first to bring widespread concern and attention to the practice.
-That article claimed that around 25 percent of all new HIV infections in the United States (10,000 of 45,000) were linked to bugchasing activity.
+That article claimed that around 25 percent of all new HIV infections in the United States (10,000 of 40,000) were linked to bugchasing activity.

 Freeman's statistics erroneously classified as bugchasers all men who engaged in barebacking, regardless of motivation or attempts to seek out HIV infection.
-Authorities that Freeman cited have since claimed he fabricated their statements, and his data have been widely criticized.
+The physicians that Freeman cited have since claimed he fabricated their statements, and his data have been widely criticized.
 In the estimation of sexuality studies scholar Octavio R. Gonzalez, Freeman's article was perhaps most responsible for bringing the term bugchasing to a mainstream audience, and public interest in and understanding of the practice increased following Freeman's article.